-Thanks to 3DayAdventures for some blog content other than hoof holes!
+Thanks to 3DayAdventures for some blog!

 It was so hard to pick a favorite.
 I loved going to Virginia HT when Trainer B competed P and really hope to get to compete there myself this year.